prof-rossetti/intro-to-python/projects/shopping-cart/README.md

 Category | Requirement | Weight
 --- | --- | ---
+Repository | Includes README.md file with detailed instructions, including specific `python` run command.
+If requiring third-party packages, must specify `conda` environment management commands and `pip` installation commands in conjunction with a "requirements.txt" file approach.
+If using environment variables, must use a secure ".env" file approach. | 12%
-Info Inputs | Captures / scans product identifiers | 10%
+Info Inputs | Captures / scans product identifiers. | 8%
-Info Inputs | Handles invalid inputs | 10%
-Info Inputs | Handles the "DONE" signal | 10%
-Info Outputs (Receipt) | Displays store info | 10%
-Info Outputs (Receipt) | Displays checkout date and time | 10% Info Outputs (Receipt) | Displays names and prices of all scanned products | 15% Info Outputs (Receipt) | Displays tax and totals | 15% Dev Process | Submitted via Git repository which reflects an incremental revision history | 20%
+Info Inputs | Handles invalid inputs, fails gracefully on invalid product lookups. | 10% Info Inputs | Instructs the user about, and handles, the "DONE" signal. | 10% Info Outputs (Receipt) | Displays store info. | 8% Info Outputs (Receipt) | Displays checkout date and time, in a human-friendly format. | 10% Info Outputs (Receipt) | Displays names and prices of all scanned products. | 15% Info Outputs (Receipt) | Displays tax and totals. | 15% Dev Process | Submitted via Git repository which reflects an incremental revision history. | 12%

 If experiencing execution error(s) while evaluating the application's required functionality, evaluators are advised to reduce the project's grade by between 4% and 25%, depending on the circumstances and severity of the error(s).